lhartfiel/fixednavbar/readme.md

 ##Beginning Steps
 ####Link appropriate files
-You will need to begin by linking the provided.js and .css files to your html.
+You will need to begin by linking the provided .js and .css files to your html.

-1. Load jQuery from CDN before the closing body tag in your html file.
+1. Load jQuery from CDN by inserting the script below just before before the closing body tag in your html file.

 	```<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>```

-2. Add the jquery plugin script below the above script in your html file:
+2. Add the plugin script just below the jQuery CDN in your html file:

 	```<script src="pluginScript.js"></script>```